Christchurch City Council: Withdrawal from LGNZ

-Organisation

-Mayor, council and committees
+Governing body

+Mayor

 Under most circumstances, the council is presided over by the mayor.
-At its first meeting after a local election, the council elects from among its members a Deputy Mayor, who acts as mayor in the absence and with the consent, or in the incapacity, of the mayor.
-The Deputy Mayor also presides at meetings if the mayor is not present.
-The Deputy Mayor is recommended by the mayor and is either confirmed or replaced in a vote of the first council meeting.
+At its first meeting after a local election, the council elects from among its members a deputy mayor, who acts as mayor in the absence and with the consent, or in the incapacity, of the mayor.
+The deputy mayor also presides at meetings if the mayor is not present.
+The deputy mayor is recommended by the mayor and is either confirmed or replaced in a vote of the first council meeting.

-Councillors also serve on a number of committees.
-As of 2008, there is one Standing Committee, eight Standing Subcommittees, seven Joint Standing Committees and Working Parties (so called because they involve members of other local authorities), and 14 ad hoc subcommittees and working parties.
-The council can delegate certain powers to these committees, or alternatively they can consider matters in more detail and make recommendations to the full council.